MeGotsThis/Hanabi-AI/README.md

 ### /simulator.py
 Runs simulations of games as many as one wants.
 Good to run thousand games without the need of network latency or use keldon resources.

+### /multiple.py
+Runs on http://keldon.net/hanabi/ multiple bots in one game.
+The first bot will create the game and can wait for humans.